hashgraph/full-stack-testing/fullstack-network-manager/README.md

-# fullstack-network-manager CLI
+# Full Stack Network Manager CLI

-fullstack-network-manager is a CLI tool to manage and deploy a Hedera Network using Helm chart for local testing.
+Full Stack Network Manager (fsnetman) is a CLI tool to manage and deploy a Hedera Network using the FS Helm Chart.

 ## Install